stahta01/wxCode_components/trunk/wxCode/components/webupdate/ReadMe.txt

  Special thanks to Ulrich Telle for the great help given in design-stage and feature-proposal.
  Thanks to Angelo Mandato for its useful wxHttpEngine component.
+ Thanks to Helmut Giritzer for German translation and for helping me to add i18n support to WebUpdate.
  Thanks also to all wxWidgets developers who helped me in the wx-users mailing list.